buildo/contacthub-sdk-python/README.md

 This is the official Python SDK for [ContactHub REST API](https://contactlab.github.io/contacthub-json-schemas/apidoc.html).
 This SDK easily allows to access your data on ContactHub, making the authentication immediate and simplifying reading/writing operations.

-For all information about ContactHub, check [here](http://contactlab.com/en/offer/engagement-marketing-platform/contacthub/)
+For all information about ContactHub, check [here](http://contactlab.com/en/offer/engagement-marketing-platform/contacthub/).

+You can find the official documentation of this SDK on [ReadTheDocs](http://contacthub-sdk-python.readthedocs.io/en/latest/index.html).

 ## Table of contents
 -   [Introduction](http://contacthub-sdk-python.readthedocs.io/en/latest/)